AhmedAtef283/Foodify/README.md

 - **Detailed Information**: Access detailed information about each dish, including ingredients, allergen information, and customer reviews.

-- **Easy Ordering**: Place orders directly through the app and choose between delivery or pickup options.

-- **Favorites and Ratings**: Save your favorite restaurants and rate dishes to help others make informed decisions.

 ## Installation

 To get started with Foodify, follow these steps: